Trailer Build - Experimental Project Progress - The Mechanic

 Materials For The Trailer Build

-With the design complete and the analysis done, it’s time to order parts.
+With the design complete and the analysis done, it is time to order parts.
 First, the longer lead items (like axles and custom fabrication parts).
-In a future post I’ll explain the new suspension concepts, but for now, we’ll leave it at ordering a pair of Dexter Torflex axles through Redneck Supply.
-I contacted local trailer parts suppliers, and found they order through Redneck with a surcharge.
-That doesn’t make sense unless Dexter won’t deal with smaller suppliers.
-Anyway, I need to understand that relationship, because if Redneck is a distributor, why do they sell to me cheaper?
-Not sure.
+In a future post I will explain the new suspension concepts, but for now, we will leave it at ordering a pair of Dexter Torflex axles through Redneck Supply.
+(No longer exists.
+Now part of Dexter Group.)

 Standard stuff for the trailer build like the steel, wheels, tires, etc come through our regular local suppliers.